Cupolas of Capitalism

 Original central core of capitol built in the Greek Revival style

-2004-present, plans for a new Capitol building underway / Thom Mayne of Morphosis (Santa Monica, CA) and Mike Mense of mmenseArchitects (Anchorage, AK).
+2004-05, design competition for a new Capitol building / winning entry by Thom Mayne of Morphosis (Santa Monica, CA) and Mike Mense of mmenseArchitects (Anchorage, AK).
+Project now on hold indefinitely.

 Oblique view of the Alaska State Capitol Building.
 Used with permission from the Alaska Department of Community and Economic Development.
 Mark Wayne was the photographer.